JeschkeLab/DeerLab-Matlab/docsrc/source/uncertainty.rst

 .. _cireference:

-CI Reference
+Uncertainty Quantification Reference
 ------------------------------------------
-All DeerLab functions which return any kind of confidence intervals (covariance-baed or bootstrapped) will return a so-called confidence intervals structure.
+All DeerLab functions which return any kind of uncertainty estimation (covariance-baed or bootstrapped) will return a so-called uncertainty quantification structure.
 When fitting *N* parameters or e.g. an *N*-element distance distribution, it has the following structure.

-``cist`` - Confidence interval structure containing the following fields:
+``uqstruct`` - Uncertainty quantification structure containing the following fields:

 ------------------------------------------